vineethkumarv/sv-wiki/Interface.md

 * Simulation is more faster.
 * Separating clocking activities of design from its data assignments activities.
 * Save amount of code and and time in design execution.
-* There is one clock per clocking block

 ---